University of Scranton buildings and landmarks: The Harry and Jeanette Weinberg Memorial Library

 In order to raise the $13.3 million needed to build the Library, the University of Scranton launched the "Gateway to the Future" Fundraising Campaign.
 In late 1989, Harry Weinberg, a former Scranton businessman and long-time benefactor of the University of Scranton, made significant headway in the fundraising goal by announcing a six million dollar donation to the university from the Harry and Jeanette Weinberg Foundation, with five million dollars going to the library and the other one million going to the school's Judaic Studies Institute.
 In order to honor the significant contribution of Mr. Weinberg, the new library was named for him and his wife.

-Before becoming home to the Weinberg Memorial Library, the site had once belonged to Worthington Scranton where he lived until moving to the estate in 1899, at which point the house was converted into the Hahneman Hospital until it relocated in 1906 to the current Community Medical Center site.
+Before becoming home to the Weinberg Memorial Library, the site had once belonged to Worthington Scranton where he lived until moving to the estate in 1899.
+His previous house was converted into the Hahneman Hospital until it relocated in 1906 to the current Community Medical Center site.
 In 1941, Scranton donated the land to the university.
 In the 1950s, the site held the A Building barracks, which were purchased by the university in order to accommodate increased enrollment due to the GI Bill which were used as classrooms and offices, until they were demolished in 1962.
 Until the construction of the Weinberg Memorial Library in the 1990s, the site housed asphalt playing courts.